andrelandgraf/react-oauth2-skeleton/README.md

 Get yourself VSCode for a quick start.
 On Linux just run: `snap install code`.
 Other IDEs e.g. Webstorm work fine as well, just make sure that you have nice git and eslint support within your editor for more convenience.

-For VSCode, we can recommend following extensions:
+For VSCode, we can recommend the following extensions:

 - eslint: A package that will show you all eslint linting errors within your code.
 Make sure to activate the checkbox "Auto fix on save" to ensure that all auto linting fixes will be fixed on every file save